alex2006-kor/alex2006-kor.github.io/README.md

-# Alex's first personal blog
+# Alex's personal blog
+  - Daily, today's learning, works and so on..